WHAT TO EXPECT

 Follow-Up Visits: Every 4 weeks, you will come in for a follow-up appointment.
 Together with you, we will evaluate your success and make any modifications necessary to ensure you are successful in your weight loss journey.
 Throughout your time with Venture Medical Weight Loss, our entire staff is available to help you.
 We will never judge you for being overweight or not being able to show dramatic results!
 You did not gain this weight overnight – we will not expect you to lose it overnight either!

 So what are you supposed to do if Adipex (Phentermine) is not the Appetite Suppressant for you?
 Some patients feel that Phentermine no longer works for them.
-May be because they have become tolerant to its hunger suppressing qualities (some call it “becoming immune”); may be because they developed side effects such as insomnia, constipation, etc.; or they simply did not qualify for phentermine for one reason or the other.
-Back in 2012, FDA approved the introduction of a combination of phentermine with topiramate, sold as Qsymia.
+May be because they have become tolerant to its hunger suppressing qualities (some call it “becoming immune”); maybe because they developed side effects such as insomnia, constipation, etc.; or they simply did not qualify for phentermine for one reason or the other.
+Back in 2012, the FDA approved the introduction of a combination of phentermine with topiramate, sold as Qsymia.
 Similar to Phentermine, Topiramate has been around for many years.
 The FDA approved it back in 1996.
-It was initially introduced for treatment of Seizures and Migraines.
+It was initially introduced for the treatment of Seizures and Migraines.
 Just like how Rogaine (Minoxidil) was introduced to control high blood pressure.
-Minoxidil was later found to be useful for regrowth of hair and treatment of baldness, and made market entry as Rogaine.
+Minoxidil was later found to be useful for the regrowth of hair and treatment of baldness and made a market entry as Rogaine.

 That means your body “remembers” you took phentermine before and the next time you restart, your body may either not respond to it at all, may need higher than safe dosage to suppress your hunger, or may not lead to a similar rate of weight loss as before.
 All the reasons for seeking the expert advice from our knowledge and experience.
 Unlike an ordinary clinic, we slowly and responsibly taper you off to try and prevent the hunger from coming back so that you can keep it in check on your own, eventually without the meds.
 More importantly we try and preserve your body’s ability to respond to appetite suppressant again should you decide you need help or boost in the future in maintaining your weight with this treatment.
 Depending on the dose (30, 45 or 60 pills per month) you are at this point in your treatment, your tapering or weaning off could take 7 to 9 weeks, and we strongly recommend it for all the reasons discussed above.
 We offer to lead and guide you before releasing you from your current treatment in a responsible way.